republicprotocol/republic-go/docs/docs/logs.md

     ] ,
     "tags" : {
       "falconry": "true"
-    }
     },
+    "filterLevel": 2,
+    "filterEvents": [
+      "network",
+      "ethereum",
+    ]
+  },
 ```

 #### Tags

 You can define a set of tags as key-value pairs in the logger so that each message
 generate by the logger will have all the tags attached.
-In this case, you can easily
+In this case, you can
-filter the logs by using the tags.
+easily filter the logs by using the tags.

-#### Log type and event type
+#### Log Levels

-Log type shows the type of the log message.

-- `info` normal information or message
-- `warn`  warning
+We define 6 different logging levels, in order from most critical to least:

-- `error` something wrong happens
+1. `LevelError`       something critically wrong occurred

-Event type shows the event relating to the message which have below categories.
+2. `LevelWarn`        something bad occurred but it was not critical
+3. `LevelInfo`        some helpful information
+4. `LevelDebugHigh`   important debugging information
+5. `LevelDebug`       general debugging information
+6. `LevelDebugLow`    unimportant debugging information

+The logs levels can be filtered using `SetFilterLevel(Level)`, which defines the
+highest possible level message that will be logged.
+The `FilterLevel` by default is
+set to 2 which will only show `LevelError` and `LevelWarn` messages.
+`SetFilterLevel(0)` will disable all log messages (not recommended), and
+`SetFilterLevel(6)` will show all messages.

+#### Event Types

+Each log message can also be classified into Event Types.
+The Event Types we define
+are:

-- `generic`
+- `TypeGeneric`
-- `epoch`
+- `TypeEpoch`
-- `usage`
+- `TypeUsage`
-- `ethereum`
+- `TypeEthereum`
-- `orderMatch`
+- `TypeOrderMatch`
-- `orderReceived`
+- `TypeOrderReceived`
-- `network`
+- `TypeNetwork`
-- `compute`
+- `TypeCompute`

+The `SetFilterEvents([]EventType)` acts as a whitelist for specific types of events.
+For example, if you were only interested in viewing network and Ethereum logs, you
+could use `SetFilterEvents([]EventType{TypeNetwork, TypeEthereum})` which would
+hide all other types of events.